urugator/observable-cows/README.md

 Best possible performance in every scenario.<br>

 ### Best practies
+TODO examples
+Reexport the library as your own module and depend on this module instead.
 Keep state flat, avoid nesting.<br>
 Provide everything a stable ID.<br>
-Prefer arrays of IDs rather than arrays of actual objects.
-TODO example<br>
+Prefer arrays of IDs rather than arrays of actual objects.<br>
-Refer to other objects via IDs.
-TODO example<br>
+Refer to other objects via IDs.<br>
+Don't pass objects/arrays that are part of the snapshot as params to actions, eg `deleteTodo(todo)` => `deleteTodo(id)`<br>

 ### Subscribing for a change in the subtree